gontainer/gontainer-helpers/container/README.md

 HotSwap lets us gracefully change anything in the container in real time.
-It waits till all contexts attached to the container are done, then blocks attaching other contexts, and modifies the container.
+It waits till all contexts attached to the container are done, then blocks attaching other contexts, and other operations on the container, and modifies the container.

 Let's create an HTTP handler that will use the container: